Hurricane Prep List

 1. Buy bags of ice.
 Put on lower shelves in freezer, and later in fridge if power is out, so melting ice doesn’t flood the interior.
 Or freeze water in plastic containers ahead of time to help keep food cool.
 Turn fridge to colder setting ahead of storm.

-2. Buy bottled water and fruit juices; sports drinks if you like them.
+2. Buy bottled water, fruit juices, sports drinks, and caffeinated beverages.
 Fill unused plastic pitchers at home with tap water and refrigerate for drinking.

-4. Cook and eat perishable foods.
-Hard boil your eggs, and make sure you cook dinner early in case the power goes out.
+4. Cook and eat perishable foods and items in your freezer.
+Hard boil your eggs, and make sure you cook dinner early as the storm approaches in case the power goes out.

-5. Consider boarding your pet at a kennel or make plans to have a secure place for the pooch and enough supplies.
+5. Consider boarding your pet at a kennel or make plans to secure your pet with enough supplies.

-6. Backup important computer files.
-Send an email to yourself at another online address or to an out of state relative or friend with your important data files attached.
+6. Back up important computer files.
+Send an email to yourself at another online address with your most recent files.
+Back up to a thumb drive that you can carry around.

 7. Bring in all loose objects from outside.